Kevin Otieno

-Kevin Chumsy Okumu Otieno is a Kenyan defender currently in the ranks of Kenyan Premier League side KCB.
+Kevin Chumsy Okumu Otieno, born in Jericho, Nairobi County, is a Kenyan defender, currently in the ranks of Kenyan Premier League side KCB.
 The right-back cum right-winger formerly turned out for FC Kariobangi Sharks, Young Rovers, Wazito F.C. and Nairobi City Stars.
+He earned his first National Team (Harambee Stars) call up after being selected by Ben McCauthy for CHAN 2025.

 Career

 Kevin was in the junior ranks of FC Kariobangi Sharks until 2016 before joining local side Young Rovers FC.
 He arrived at Nairobi City Stars in mid-2016, and went on to complete the 2017, 2018, 2018/19, and 2019/20 seasons.

 He moved to Wazito F.C. in July 2020 and made his premier league debut in a 2020-21 FKF Premier League season opener against FC Kariobangi Sharks in Kasarani.

 He returned to Nairobi City Stars in February 2021 on loan for the second part of the season before making the move permanent at the end of the season.
 He moved to KCB at the end of the 2021–22 FKF Premier League season.